TRIQS/dft_tools/doc/DFTDMFTmain.rst

   from pytriqs.archive import HDFArchive import pytriqs.utility.mpi as mpi if mpi.is_master_node():
-      ar = HDFArchive("YourLDADMFTcalculation.h5",'w')
+      ar = HDFArchive("YourDFTDMFTcalculation.h5",'w')
       ar["G"] = S.G
       ar["Sigma"] = S.Sigma

 This is it!

-These are the essential steps to do a one-shot LDA+DMFT calculation.
+These are the essential steps to do a one-shot DFT+DMFT calculation.
 For full charge-self consistent calculations, there are some more things to consider, which we will see later on.